Ahytherium: Classification

 Ahytherium is a genus of the extinct family Megalonychidae within the suborder Folivora and the superorder Xenarthra.
 The Megalonychidae represent a very diverse group.
 The closest relatives of the Megalonychidae are the Megatheriidae and the Nothrotheriidae.
 The former include the largest known representatives of the sloths, the latter consist of rather smaller members of the sloths.
 All three families together are relegated to the superfamily of Megatherioidea.
 Within the sloths, the Megalonychidae form a very old lineage, with the oldest known fossils dating to the Oligocene of Patagonia.
 Characteristic features are found in the caniniform and incisiform design of the anterior tooth in each case, as well as in the molar-like (molariform) designed posterior teeth.
 The latter are characterized by two transverse ridges (bilophodont) on the occlusal surface, which points to a rather leaf-eating diet in the Megalonychidae.
 Unlike the Megatheriidae and the Nothrotheriidae, the hind foot is plantigrade in shape and not twisted, thus retaining its original shape.
 The Megalonychidae were once widespread, with fossil remains found in both South America and Central America, as well as in North America as far north as the Arctic.
 In a classic view based on skeletal anatomy comparisons-based view, the Megalonychidae originally included the sloths of the West Indies as well as the extant two-toed sloths of the genus Choloepus, which are now considered to belong to the superfamily Mylodontoidea.
 Molecular genetic However, studies together with protein analyses failed to establish closer relationships between these individual groups.

 Much of the fossil material of Megalonychidae is fragmentary and largely incomplete.
 The systematic Relationships of the individual representatives of the group could be worked out therefore so far only insufficiently.
 However, due to the richness of forms, different lines of development can be traced.
 One includes largely South American representatives such as Megistonyx or Ahytherium and Ortotherium, respectively, another consists of the North American forms Megalonyx and Pliometanastes (here, since based on skeletal features, also Caribbean sloths such as Megalocnus or Neocnus).
 Currently, however, it is not possible to determine direct ancestors for the North American representatives of Megalonychidae.
 Consequently, their relationship to the South American forms is rather unknown.

 Below is a phylogenetic tree of the Megalonychidae, based on the work of Stinnesbeck and colleagues (2021).

 Paleobiology

 Ahytherium must have been a large, rather slow-moving terrestrial sloth that could defend itself from carnivores with its powerful claws.
 The flattened shape of the tail suggests that Ahytherium might have been a good swimmer.
-The related Megistonyx, on the other hand, would seem to have adapted to high-altitude environments.
-Another swimming sloth, more specialized for marine life is Thalassocnus.
+It is suggested to have been a mixed feeder (both browsing and grazing).

+Palaeopathology

+Anatomopathological examination of a lesion on a pathological A. aureus specimen from the Brazilian Intertropical Region suggests that it suffered from osteochondritis dissecans.